Multilingual Audio Guides for Tourists: Free AI Methods and Benefits

 These are the standard services.

-Inputting the example sentence into a translation site looks like this:
+When you enter the example sentences into a translation site, they look like this:

-However, if there are no staff members who speak Korean or Chinese, you won't know if the content is correct or contains errors.
+However, if you don't have staff who speak Korean or Chinese, you won't know if the content is correct or contains errors.

-So, input the translated text and translate it back into Japanese to check.
+In that case, try entering the translated text and translating it back into Japanese.

 ■ Back-translation of Korean